Pttn/rieMiner/README.md

 * fastrie (also known as xptMiner) mines efficiently but only supports the Stratum and the outdated and undocumented XPT protocols.
 Yes, you can also use solo mining pools, but then you depend on them, and they might charge a fee or get the transactions fees for themselves.
 Moreover, it is more gratifying to get directly the reward in your wallet :D ;
 * By combining both, rieMiner can be used to mine efficiently and easily with the wallet!

 Code was also much simplified.
-As trade-off, I only tested it on Linux x64 and it might not compile on other systems.
-If you want to get this miner working in other systems or architectures, feel free to adapt yourself this project.

-It does not support Stratum, but if you want to use it, just use or adapt fastrie.
-Though, if I receive enough interest in supporting Stratum (so this miner can do both pooled and solo mining), I will add this protocol.
+It does not implement Stratum, but I plan to add this soon to support both solo and pool mining.

 This README also serves as manual for rieMiner, and assumes that you use Riecoin-Qt as wallet/server.
 I hope that this program will be useful for you!